-When talking about “Basic Modules”, the name refers to the subject modules defined in Appendix I to Annex III (Part-66) of Regulation (EU) No 1321/2014.
-An applicant for the aircraft maintenance licence (AML) have to demonstrate by examination an appropriate level of knowledge in such subjects.
+When referring to “Basic Modules,” the term pertains to the subject modules outlined in Appendix I of Annex III (Part-66) of Regulation (EU) No 1321/2014.
+An individual applying for an aircraft maintenance license (AML) must demonstrate a sufficient level of knowledge in these subjects through examination.

-In other words, basic modules are the topics where you need to gain proficiency to become a certified aircraft technician.
+In essence, basic modules encompass the areas in which one must acquire proficiency in order to become a certified aircraft technician.

-For example, AML Cat B3 has to demonstrate knowledge in M07B, while for all the other categories the applicable module is M07A.
+For example, AML Cat B3 is required to demonstrate knowledge in module M07B, whereas for all other categories, the relevant module is M07A.

 Flyon Aero can provide BOOST videos, Book Online and Refresh courses course for AML B1.1, B1.3, B1.4 and B2 categories.